Aeva/m.grl/docs/source/api_reference/m.graph.rst

 -  **add(entity)** Adds the passed object as a child.

 -  **remove(entity)** Remove the given entity from this node's children.

+-  **destroy()** Remove the object from it's parent, and then removes the reference to it from the node index.

 If you want to create your own special GraphNodes, be sure to set the following variables in your constructor to ensure they are unique to